micgreene/reading-notes/reading-12-Notes.md

        + `}`

-1. ### Using Chart.js
+2. ### Using Chart.js
-  + **Download Chart.js
+  +**Download Chart.js**
     + Copy the Chart.min.js out of the unzipped folder and into the directory you’ll be working in.
 Then create a new html page and import the script:
     	+ `<!DOCTYPE html>`
      	+ `<html lang="en">`
      	+   `<head>`